Djibouti ECTN Certificate

 We do not issue ECTN certificates for prohibited goods.

-Does the ECTN cover transit cargo moving to Ethiopia?
 Yes.
-The Djibouti ECTN covers cargo discharged at Djibouti port, including cargo in transit to Ethiopia and other destinations.
-A separate certificate for Ethiopia is not required for the sea leg.
+The Djibouti ECTN covers cargo discharged at Djibouti port, including shipments moving onward to Ethiopia and other inland destinations.
+For the sea leg, a separate Ethiopia certificate is not normally required.

 Email: [email protected] WhatsApp: +971 56 470 4833